darrenldl/docfd/README.md

 ![](screenshots/single-file1.png)

-In this mode, the TUI is divided into only two sections:
+In this view, the TUI is divided into only two sections:
 - Top is ranked content search result list
 - Bottom is the search interface